RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 C.	Poor performance due to its ephemeral nature.
 D.	Loss of forensic artifacts.

-### Question # 18 - Which storage type is most likely to have remnant data issues in an environment in which the storage is reused for other customers after it is reallocated if it is not crypto- shredded when it is deallocated and instead is zero- wiped?
+### [ critical and important ] Question # 18 - Which storage type is most likely to have remnant data issues in an environment in which the storage is reused for other customers after it is reallocated if it is not crypto- shredded when it is deallocated and instead is zero- wiped?
 A.	Ephemeral storage.
 B.	Raw storage.
 C.	Long-term storage.